 Teaching and Supervision

-Together with Professor Ruth Bereson, Dean (Academic), Arts, Education and Law Group, Griffith University (Australia), Dr. Brkić was involved in the research project titled ‘An Ontology of Arts and Cultural Management Education’, supported by LASALLE College of the Arts, Singapore (2014-2018).
+Together with Professor Ruth Bereson, Dr Brkić was involved in the research project titled ‘An Ontology of Arts and Cultural Management Education’, supported by LASALLE College of the Arts, Singapore (2014-2018).
 While he was located in Singapore and Southeast Asia, Dr Brkić was working on a research project titled ‘Collective Creative Practices in Southeast Asia’, focusing on progressive art collectives from the region.

 Brkić, Aleksandar.
-2011.
+2013.
 Cultural policy frameworks (Re) constructing national and supranational identities: The Balkans and the European Union.
-The Netherlands: European cultural foundation.
-ISBN 978-90-6282-061-0
+Amsterdam: European Cultural Foundation.
+ISBN 9789062820610

 Dragićević Šešić, Milena; Brkić, Aleksandar and Matejić, Julija.
 2015.
 Mobilizing urban neighbourhoods: artivism, identity, and cultural sustainability.
 In: , ed.
 Culture and surtainability in European cities: imagining Europolis.
 Routledge, pp. 193-205.
 ISBN 978-1-138-77841-2